Beginner Thyroid Weight Loss Routine

 Restricting carbohydrates is one of the worst things you can do for your thyroid.

-No, carbohydrates are not “essential”, but they are necessary for thyroid function.
+No, carbohydrates are not “essential”, but they are necessary for optimal thyroid function.

 But don’t take this as a green light to start pounding down refined or processed sugars.

-Instead, get 100 grams of quality carbohydrates each day from real, whole food sources like fruits and vegetables.
+Your goal should be to get 100 grams of high-quality carbohydrates each day from real, whole-food sources.

 This 100-gram recommendation happens to align with the recommended 4-5 servings of fruit you should be eating anyway.